dolvui/DeadInternetTheory/README.md

 ### `--sessions-path`

-Load all needed values,paths and json files for the pass
+Load all necessary data, paths, sites, and JSON files for the script

 ```bash
 python main.py --sessions-path="path/to/file.json"